erlage/rad/README.md

 ### Debugging

-Trad is a zero-dependency web framework which helps you write web apps in plain Dart(no-flutter).
+Rad is a zero-dependency web framework which helps you write web apps in plain Dart(no-flutter).
 For debugging Dart web apps, you've follow your IDE/editor docs.
 See [official guide here](https://dart.dev/tools#general-purpose-tools).

 If you happen to be using VS code,

 - Install [VS code Dart plugin](https://marketplace.visualstudio.com/items?itemName=Dart-Code.dart-code)
-- Create a `launch.json` inside `.vscode` folder - [see example](https://github.com/erlage/trad/blob/main/example/vscode/launch.json)
+- Create a `launch.json` inside `.vscode` folder - [see example](https://github.com/erlage/rad/blob/main/example/vscode/launch.json)
 - Start your app in debug mode - see [this](https://code.visualstudio.com/docs/editor/debugging) for more

 # Styling widgets